-Before a family moves out, the Head of the Household must complete an "Intent to Vacate" form (with forwarding address and exact move-out date) to the Property Manager.
+Before a family moves out, the Head of the Household must complete an "Intent to Vacate" form (with forwarding address and exact move-out date) to the Property Manager at least thirty (30) calendars prior to move-out.
 The Head of the Household must submit all keys relative to the unit to the Property Manager on the day of move-out.
 Keys will only be accepted during business hours.
 If keys are turned in after the first of the month, the family will be charged a full month's rent.
+The security deposit shall be forfeited if the family moves out in the first twelve months of their occupancy.
+In any case, a death will trigger the return of the security deposit less the cost of damages or money owed to the Allegheny County Housing Authority.

-After a family moves out, the Allegheny County Housing Authority will return the security deposit within thirty (30) calendar days to give the family a written statement of why all or part of the security deposit is being kept.
+After a family moves out, the Allegheny County Housing Authority will return the security deposit within thirty (30) calendar days or give the family a written statement of why all or part of the security deposit is being kept.
 The rental unit must be restored to the same conditions as when the family moved in, except for normal wear and tear.
 Deposits will not be used to cover normal wear and tear or damage that existed when the family moved in.
 If the party moving out is deceased, any refund will be made payable to the decedent's estate.